mozilla/ai-guide/templates/content/running-llms-locally/index.md

 The model we're downloading is the `instruct`-tuned version.
 This model is tuned to respond by following a system prompt with instructions.

-To run, it's as simple as:
+To run, it's as simple as running these commands in your terminal:
 ```
 mv mistral-7b-instruct-v0.1-Q4_K_M-main.llama mistral-7b-instruct.llamafile

 chmod +x mistral-7b-instruct.llamafile

 ./mistral-7b-instruct.llamafile --interactive-first
 ```